BlivionAB/Hope/notes/ASTToCFG.md

 When should we generate CFG?

 * One idea is as soon as possible?
-    * If soon as possible we risk allocate to much?
+    * If soon as possible we risk allocate too much?
         * But, it's more convenient to do tree shaking on CFG.
     * We need to visit a CFG for type checking anyway?
         * Nope, we only need a tree structure for this.
 Since, it only need to figure out the branches from the same base if they are all being assigned or not.
 Etc.
+    * Decision: Do CFG type narrowing during checking phase.
+Also do a last transformation after the CFG checking to do consolidation optimizations.

 `[Q]`
 Where do we do tree shaking on AST or CFG?